grsjst/plugin_svgdotjs/README.md

 ## Examples

-Some examples are available in `$PLUGIN_SVGDOTJS\examples` that you need to copy to your SWISH programme
+Some examples are available in `$PLUGIN_SVGDOTJS/examples` that you need to copy to your SWISH programme